thejackluo/stockbot/README.md

-# stock-bot
+# Stock Bot
-Trying to beat the market
+2 people with an ambition to beat the stock market by scrapping data from reddit and twitter and using it to run sentimental analysis!